Section 4: Vietnam War

 Students also made public displays of support for the U.S. Vietnam policy.
 UND students held a “teach-in” (an out-of-class learning session) to show support for the Vietnam War.
 One of the teach-in leaders, Jana Bommersbach, told her opponents, “If we don’t stop the communists there [Vietnam], where?
 Here?”
 Soon, however, she could no longer believe her own words.
 Though she had grown up in a patriotic family and had a brother serving in the Army in Vietnam, she finally realized that she did not know what the war was about.
 She changed her position and made her feelings known through protest.

 In 1966, a few NDSU students held a protest march in Fargo.
 Compared to Vietnam protests in other parts of the country, this one was small, quiet, and did not cause conflict.
 There was another small protest in early 1973.
 These protests were peaceful and legal.
 They were part of a much larger series of protests held throughout the nation that indicated to elected officials that support for the war was fading.
-Peace negotiations were underway, and finally, Congress decided to end the war.
+Peace negotiations were finalized in 1973, and Congress decided to end the war when North Vietnamese seized control of Saigon in 1975.

 Why is this important?
 Although there was no major anti-war movement in North Dakota, the few protests reveal that some North Dakotans were at odds with federal war policy.
 The protests link North Dakota with protesters, young and old, who were active in every city and state in the nation.
 They opposed a war policy that had cost thousands of lives and seemed to have no purpose.
 Though some people considered the protests unpatriotic, the protesters conducted themselves peacefully within the constitutional framework of freedom of speech.